If you are annoyed by the noise from your neighbour’s dog there are several things you can do.

 - Contact a Community Justice Centre.
 If the problem persists, you may contact a Community Justice Centre (CJC).
 These are government-funded but independent centres that specialise in settling differences between neighbours without entering into complicated legal processes.
 They will suggest mediation, where you meet with the dog’s owner and a CJC representative to try and solve the problem.
 This process will not cost you any money, and has a high success rate.

-- Contact your local council.
-If mediation is unsuccessful and the noise problem persists, contact your local council.
-They have statutory powers to deal with barking dogs.
 Under the Companion Animals Act 1998, a council officer can issue a nuisance order to the owner declaring the dog a nuisance if it barks or makes another noise that keeps occurring or continues to such a degree that it unreasonably disturbs neighbours.
 For example, if you complain about a noisy dog, the council officer can investigate to substantiate your complaint.
-This may include:

 - asking you to keep a barking dog diary of when the noise occurs,